NEWWA Scholarships - Student, Operator & Diversity Scholarships

 Headed to College?
-Already in a Program?
-Apply for a NEWWA Scholarship!
+Looking to Become Certified or Start Your Career in Water?
+Apply for a Scholarship!

 George E. Watters Memorial Scholarship – up to $5,000 to a student enrolled in a civil engineering program at a 4-year college or university.